-Tests and Final examination schedule:
+\ Tests and Final examination schedule:

-TEST 1 (Part 1), Chapters 1 through 7 ----- Thursday, June 7 TEST 2 (Part 2), Chapters 8 through 14 ----- Wednesday, June 20 FINAL EXAMINATION ----- NOON, Monday, June 25, 2007
+Chapter TEST, Chapters 1 through 7 ----- Friday, June 6

+FINAL EXAMINATION ------ NOON, Monday, June 23, 2008

 Homework Rules:

 - 1. Homework is assigned almost every class period and is due in two classes. - 2.
 Homework paper should be 8.5 x 11 inches with no torn or tattered edges and should be stapled. - 3.
 Show all your work; the answer alone is not worth anything. - 4.
 Homework problems must include enough English to be understandable. - 5.
 Circle the finale answers that you want to be graded. - 6.
 Homework answers should have units and a reasonable number of significant digits. - Common Courtesy Guidelines: For the benefit of your fellow students and your instructor, you are expected to practice common courtesy with regard to all course interactions.
 For example: - Show up for class on time. - Do not leave class early, and do not rustle papers in preparation to leave before class is dismissed. - Be attentive in class; stay awake, do not read newspapers, etc. - If you must be late or leave early on any particular day, please inform your instructor in advance. - Absence may jeopardize your standing in class because you are responsible for any in-class activities and for anything presented.